 Just past the junction, High Peaks Trail gets narrow and steep, crossing through a rocky area where you can hardly imagine a trail could pass.
 Steps have been cut right into the rock to form steep staircases, and there are metal railings and wooden plant walkways to usher you across the crown of the pinnacles.
 Go up a couple flights of steps to a rock ledge and then venture south, putting the highest section of the High Peaks behind you.

 Descend staircases cut into the rock face and proceed through sky-pointed spires.
 Your tour on High Peaks Trail comes to an end after 3.35 miles on this glorious trail (4.1 miles of hiking from the trailhead) as you reach a junction with Juniper Canyon Trail, which descends to the right toward the west side of the park.
 There is a toilet near the junction for those in need.
 When you’re ready to say goodbye to the High Peaks, turn right and begin down Juniper Canyon Trail.

 Juniper Canyon Trail descends 1,025 feet over the next 1.8 miles and the top of this trail is steep with some loose patches.
 The trail also boasts excellent scenery, with the High Peaks overhead and impressive boulders rising up along the trail.
-There are views to the west across Juniper Canyon toward more pinnacles, including a rock formation called Resurrection Wall.
+Views to the west across Juniper Canyon toward more pinnacles include a rock formation called Resurrection Wall.

 After descending 0.6 miles through boulders and chaparral, you will come to a junction with the other end of Tunnel Trail.
 To the right, this trail ascends for 0.6 miles back up to High Peaks Trail at the junction you previously passed through.
 If you would like to see the tunnel on Tunnel Trail, walk less then a tenth of a mile up a relatively level stretch of the trail to the entrance of the tunnel.
 Otherwise, stay to the left and continue down Juniper Canyon Trail.